Crown Prince Joins Amman PSD Personnel For Iftar

-Amman, April 7 (Petra) -- His Royal Highness Crown Prince Al Hussein bin Abdullah II on Sunday joined the Public Security Directorate's Amman police personnel for iftar.
+(MENAFN- Jordan Times) AMMAN - HRH Crown Prince Hussein on Sunday joined the Public Security Directorate's Amman police personnel for iftar.

-According to a royal court statement, Crown Prince Al Hussein and the attendees also performed the maghreb prayer.
+Crown Prince Hussein and the attendees also performed the maghreb prayer, according to a Royal Court statement.

 Legal Disclaimer: